-On July 8, 2019, the Company announced a non-brokered private placement of up to \$2.5 million.
-The Company offered up to 50,000,000 units at a price of \$0.05 per unit, with each unit consisting of one common share and one common share purchase warrant of the Company.
-Each warrant entitled the holder to purchase one common share of the Company at \$0.12 per share for a period of 24 months following the closing date of the private placement.
+On December 15, 2020, the Company closed a non-brokered private placement consisting of 26.3 million units at a price of \$0.05 per unit for gross proceeds of \$1.315 million.
+Each Unit consisted of one common share and one common share purchase warrant.
+Each Warrant entitles the holder, on exercise, to purchase one common share of the Company at a price of \$0.075 per share any time on or before December 15, 2022.